isabella232/kube-saml-collector/README.md

    `-file` to output metadata to a directory (probably `emptyDir`) mounted in both containers.
 2. Make sure your IdP is configured to read the metadata from the shared file.
+3. If you need to use a custom certificate authority for your cluster masters, include the full PEM-encoded certificate as the environment variable `ROOT_CA`.
-3. For all SP pods that have valid saml metadata endpoints (usually `$APP/saml/metadata`), annotate them with the following options:
+4. For all SP pods that have valid saml metadata endpoints (usually `$APP/saml/metadata`), annotate them with the following options:
  - `k8s.unicon.net/saml-metadata-endpoint: /your/endpoint/here` *Required
  - `k8s.unicon.net/saml-metadata-port: "8080"` *Optional